zksecurity/RFCs/source/starknet/merkle.md

 * the trace polynomials in the [STARK verifier specification](stark.html) are table commitments where each leaf is a hash of the evaluations of all the trace column polynomials at the same point
 * the composition polynomial in the [STARK verifier specification](stark.html) is a table commitment where each leaf is a hash of the evaluations of the composition polynomial columns at the same point
 * the FRI layer commitments in the [FRI verifier specification](fri.html) are table commitments where each leaf is a hash of the evaluations of the FRI layer columns at associated points (e.g. $v$ and $-v$)

+Note that values are multiplied to the `MONTGOMERY_R` constant before being hashed as leaves in the tree.
+TODO: explain why

 ## Index to Path Conversion